jadecobra/python_tdd_exercises/source/how_to/make_person.rst

             'last_name': 'last_name'
         }

-  the terminal shows green again
+  the test passes

 * ``'last_name'`` happens twice in the test, I add a variable to remove the duplication like I did with ``first_name``

   .. code-block:: python
+    :emphasize-lines: 3,8,14

     def test_takes_keyword_arguments(self):
         first_name = 'jane'